jayconscious/linux-study/README.md

 # linux-study
-a project for studying linux st
+# a project for studying linux system